Mikayel Nalbandian: Arrest and death

 From May to late November 1865 Nalbandian was put into virtual house arrest in St. Petersburg.
 He was then exiled to the city of Kamyshin in the Saratov Governorate.
 He reached Kamyshin "more dead than alive," in his own words.
 Having already contracted tuberculosis, he also frequently had a high fever.
 Nalbandian died on 31 March (12 April in the New Style) in Kamyshin.

-In accordance to his wishes, his two brothers took his body to New Nakhichevan.
+In accordance with his wishes, his two brothers took his body to New Nakhichevan.
 On 13 April they reached New Nakhichevan and took his body to the Armenian Cathedral of St. Gregory the Illuminator.
 His funeral took place on 14 April; thousands of people attended it.
 He was buried at the courtyard of the Holy Cross Armenian Church in Rostov-on-Don, located some 5 km to the north of New Nakhichevan.
 His funeral turned into an anti-government demonstration, which led to a year-long investigation by the Russian police.
 In 1902 the Armenian community of New Nakhichevan erected Nalbandian's bust on his grave.